rainavyas/AdvTrainTwitterSentiment/README.md

 NLP classification of twitter tweets into one of six emotions: love, joy, fear, anger, surprise, sadness.
 The dataset is described in https://www.kaggle.com/praveengovi/emotions-dataset-for-nlp?select=train.txt

 Training dataset is augmented with synonym substitution based adversarial examples.
-Three

 # Requirements